Create your own Challenge

 Compute and storage costs¶

-The request form also contains questions about the size of the test data set, the number of submissions you plan to accept from participants and the average time you expect an algorithm run (including model loading, i/o, preprocessing and inference) to take per image.
+The request form also contains questions about the size of the test data set, the number of submissions you plan to accept from participants, the average time you expect an algorithm run to take per image (including model loading, i/o, preprocessing and inference), and the GPU type and amount of memory that participants will be allowed to request for their runtime environment.
 This information will be used to estimate the compute and storage cost for your challenge.
-To make sure you fill in the budget fields as accurately as possible, we have collected a few example cost calculations here.
+Our review team will carefully review, discuss and if necessary adjust the numbers together with you during the onboarding process to arrive at the most cost-efficient estimate as possible.

 Example of a challenge with 1 task¶